top of page

 Solving a Problem...One cat at a Time

 We find that there are pockets of over-population of felines...due to no fault of their own as they have no control over the life they were brought into.
 Many community members allow their owned cats to roam the streets unsterilized.
 We do our best to provide guidance regarding the importance of sterilization so that their cats are not contributing to the ongoing problem.
-We also provide TNVR (trap neuter, vaccinate, release) services to community/feral cats.
+We also provide TNR (trap neuter release) services to community/feral cats.
 This program is a proven and effective way to curb the over-population of cats in our communities.
 Of course, if there are friendly cats that we find abandoned and neglected, we bring them in and make sure they never have to worry about being alone again.

 Intakes